The best PC gaming headsets 2023: top cans for PC gaming

 A beloved classic is back and better than ever with this successor of the HyperX Cloud gaming headset line.
 Though the previous model was pretty great in its own right, this is even better, with HyperX ensuring that it upgraded every aspect, from its design to its performance.
 And, as we said in our review, it finally became the best gaming headset worthy of all that loyal fandom behind it.

-The HyperX Cloud III is, we found during our time with it, superior to its predecessor in every way.
-It has improved audio, more robust build quality, better comfort, more connectivity options, and a more modern look.
-We found it to deliver a crisp and detailed high end and lots of oomph in the low end – just what people look for in their gaming headset.
+The HyperX Cloud III is, we found during our time with it, even much more impressive than its predecessor in many ways.
+It has more robust build quality, improved audio, better comfort, more connectivity options, and a more modern look.
+We found it to deliver a crisp and detailed high end and lots of oomph in the low end – exactly what people need in their gaming headset.

 It’s the detachable mic, however, that takes centerstage here.
 It delivered incredible clarity, great audio, and fantastic background noise rejection, making it one of the best mics on a gaming headset we’ve ever seen.
 And, considering its price tag, that fact is even more impressive.